Minimum wage for different types of work

 - not working but at the workplace or available for work at or near the workplace during a time when workers are allowed to sleep (and you provide a place to sleep)

 A care worker has 2 appointments in the morning and doesn’t take any breaks.
-The worker must be paid the minimum wage for the time he spends at the appointments, plus the travel time between appointments.
+The worker must be paid at least the minimum wage for the time he spends at the appointments, plus the travel time between appointments.

 Example 2 A care worker has 2 appointments, one in the morning and one in the afternoon.
 After the first appointment he goes home to have a break before he goes to his afternoon appointment.
 The time spent travelling from the first appointment to his home and from his home to the second appointment doesn’t count towards the minimum wage.